 When To Embrace Flare?

-Flare has become trendy as a way to emphasize the brightness or warmth of a scene.
+Light flares have become trendy as a way to emphasize the brightness or warmth of a scene.
 You can see many photographs with artistic flare on stock photography websites nowadays, which means the demand for them is rather high.

 - Portraiture – Surrounding your subject with lens flare can enrich the composition, create a sense of mystery or make the shot look very soft and romantic.
 If you shoot wedding photography, you should take advantage of lens flare.
 Your customers will love it too!

 - Product Photography – If you shoot products like jewelry, watches, or cars, you can try to incorporate subtle lens flare.
-It will make your shots more dynamic and more stylish.
+It will make your shots more dynamic and stylish.
 Just be careful not to go overboard with a lens flare in this care, because your product shots will turn tacky and dated.

 - Street Photography – Capturing lens flare in street shots can be quite effective.
 If you want to add cinematic vibes to your street shots, make sure to experiment with lens flare.
 You can do this even at night (find suitable streetlights!) for even more unusual shots!